We are running out of time to be kinder to nature.

 This is hands down the best thing I’ve ever done for the garden.
 As well as frogs and toads a wildlife pond can attract newts, dragonflies and much more.
-If an actual pond isn’t possible, using an old washing up bowl is fine.
+If an actual pond isn’t possible, using an old washing up bowl is fine (see mini pond link below).
 Use native pond plants and position the pond in part sun/part shade to (hopefully) keep algae bloom in check.

 A pond that’s only a square metre in size could suck as much as 247g of carbon from the air every year.
 Though small ponds make up a tiny proportion of the UK’s land area – about 0.0006% of it – they punch well above their weight in terms of how much carbon they can bury as sediment.
 Half of all the UK’s ponds were lost during the 20th century, leaving many native amphibians searching for somewhere to live.

 10. Feed your wild visitors